-After receiving the one-time key, the new user sends the key directly to the provider (step 7).
-The provider now checks whether it is the correct key for the respective user and, when confirmed, sends an authentication token back to the new user (step 8).
-The user includes this token in all subsequent requests to the backend to confirm their authenticity (step 9).
+After receiving the one-time key, the new user sends the key directly to the provider (step 6).
+The provider now checks whether it is the correct key for the respective user and, when confirmed, sends an authentication token back to the new user (step 7).
+The user includes this token in all subsequent requests to the backend to confirm its authenticity (step 8).